Shida18719/vocabulary-log/README.md

 ![Display Menu- Option 2 Invalid Entry](./READMEimages/option-2-invalid-entry-img.png)

-Option 2 takes a "yes" or "no" input from the user, wrong input returns an error message.
-Valid input saves the word to google spreadsheet via API if user chooses to save the word.
++ Option 2 takes a "yes" or "no" input from the user
++ Wrong input returns an error message.
++ Valid input saves the word to google spreadsheet via API, if user chooses to save the word.
 ***

 ### Updating Log To Google Sheet

 ![Updating Log To Google Sheet](./READMEimages/updating-log-img.png)

-Word and it's definition is been saved to google sheet.
++ Word and it's definition is been saved to google sheet.
 ***

 ## Google Sheet Log

 ![Google Sheet Log](./READMEimages/google-sheet-vocabulary-log-img.png)

-Every words saved by the user is append to the next available new row of the google sheet.
++ Every words saved by the user is append to the next available new row of the google sheet.
 ***

 ## Option 3 - Retrives and Display Lists of Saved Words From Google Sheet

 ![Retrives Lists of Saved Words](./READMEimages/display-lists-of-saved-words-img.png)

-Retrieve and display lists of saved words.
++ Retrieve and display lists of saved words.
 ***

 ## Option 4 - Retrives and Display The Last 2 Saved Words From Google Sheet